Academic Information and Policies

 • Having sexual relations against the victim’s will and without the victim’s consent;

-• Having sexual relations with someone who is drunk or high and therefore unable to give consent’
+• Having sexual relations with someone who is drunk, high or incapacitated and therefore unable to give consent;

 • Using physical force or threats of physical force to coerce the victim into sexual relations;